Riad Melhoun Makes a Solo Traveler’s Dreams Come True

 Never underestimate seeing your city as a tourist.
 While home last summer, I felt again the excitement found under the Batman building along the banks of the Cumberland River while staying in the center of Nashvegas.

 Likewise, last weekend I needed escape.
 A new perspective.
 Peace.
 Weeks go by working in my Piantini neighborhood—a maze of mega malls and stifling traffic– when I never see a wave, monument, or sunset.
 But then I remembered.
-Just an Uber ride away from my apartment where car horns and jackhammers deafen and high rise apartments smother is the Colonial Zone with its wide open spaces- -grand plazas surrounded by cathedrals, museums, and waterfront views.
+Just an Uber ride away from my apartment where car horns and jackhammers deafen and high-rise apartments smother is the Colonial Zone with its wide open spaces- -grand plazas surrounded by cathedrals, museums, and waterfront views.

 2016-09-22-17-21-52